ricyraj/Rtd_Ws_AB_plugin/README.md

 # .
 ## Licenses / Copyrights / Trademarks
-##### This work incorporates materials copyrighted and trademarked by Amibroker Company.
+##### This work incorporates materials copyrighted and trademarked by AmiBroker Company.
-Amibroker and the Amibroker logo are trademarks of Amibroker Company, used with permission.
+AmiBroker and the AmiBroker logo are trademarks of AmiBroker Company, used with permission.